robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-STL-README.md

 ## 💡 Conceptual Overview

-Sparse transfer learning is the **easiest and best** way to create a sparse YOLOv5 model trained on custom data.
+Sparse Transfer Learning is the **easiest** way to create a sparse YOLOv5 model trained on custom data.

-Similiar to typical transfer learning, sparse transfer learning starts with a sparse model pre-trained on a large dataset and fine-tunes the weights onto a smaller downstream dataset.
-Unlike typical fine-tuning, however, sparse transfer learning, enforces the sparsity structure of the starting model.
-In other words, the final trained model will have the same level of sparsity as the original model.
+Similiar to typical transfer learning you might be familiar with, Sparse Transfer Learning starts with a sparse model trained on a large dataset and fine-tunes the weights onto a smaller downstream dataset.
+However, with Sparse Transfer Learning, we maintain the sparsity structure of the starting model as the fine-tuning occurs.
+As such, the final trained model will have the same level of sparsity as the staring model.

 >:rotating_light: **Clarification:** When we say sparse models, we are describing sparsity in the **weights** of the model.
-With proper pruning algorithms you can set ~75% of YOLOv5-l weights to 0 and retain 95% of the dense model's accuracy.
+With proper pruning, you can set [XX]% of YOLOv5-l weights to 0 and retain [XX]% of the dense model's accuracy.
 See [Sparsifying YOLOv5](Ultralytics-Sparsify-README.md) for more details.

 Sparse Transfer Learning saves you the GPU-hours and hyperparemeter expertise needed to create a sparse YOLOv5 from scratch.